FOR MORE INFORMATION:

 Complete News Release in PDF format

-New Mexico’s seasonally adjusted unemployment rate was 11.3 percent in April 2020, up from 6.3 percent in March and up from 5.0 percent the previous year.
-The national unemployment rate in April was 14.7 percent, up from 4.4 percent in March and up from 3.6 percent in April 2019.
-These changes, and the changes in payroll employment below, reflect the effects of the coronavirus (COVID-19) pandemic and efforts to contain it.
+New Mexico’s seasonally adjusted unemployment rate was 7.2 percent in August, down from 7.6 percent in July and down from 9.3 percent in the previous year.
+The national unemployment rate in August was 5.2 percent, down from 5.4 percent in July and down from 8.4 percent in August 2020.

 Data can be found online at the following locations: www.dws.state.nm.us (under “Labor Market Information/Data, Statistics & Dashboards”) and www.jobs.state.nm.us/analyzer.